flink-extended/ai-flow/docs/content/get_started/quickstart/in_docker.md

 # Running AIFlow in Docker

-This section will show you how to start AIFlow in docker if you don't want to install AIFlow locally.
+This section will show you how to start AIFlow in docker container.

 ## Pulling Docker Image
 Run following command to pull latest AIFlow docker image.